-Net cash provided by operating activities decreased \$18.0 million for the year ended December 31, 2021 compared to the year ended December 31, 2020.
+Net cash provided by operating activities decreased \$32.9 million for the year ended December 31, 2022 compared to the year ended December 31, 2021.
 Significant changes in operating assets and liabilities affecting cash flows during these years included:

-- Net income (loss) was \$48.5 million and \$(9.8) million for the years ended December 31, 2021 and 2020, respectively.
-This improvement in net income was offset by a decrease in the non-cash adjustment for the write-off of certain intangible and other long-term assets within the statement of cash flows of \$4.4 million and \$36.6 million for the years ended December 31, 2021 and 2020, respectively. - Cash provided by (used for) accounts receivable was \$(8.6) million and \$10.4 million for the years ended December 31, 2022 and 2021, respectively, due primarily to increases in sales volume, - Cash provided by (used for) other receivables was \$(10.4) million and \$1.7 million for the years ended December 31, 2021 and 2020, respectively, due primarily to an increase in an insurance receivable associated with the agreement in principle to settle the Class Action Litigation, - Cash provided by (used for) inventories was \$(25.2) million and \$29.4 million for the years ended December 31, 2021 and 2020, respectively, due primarily to efforts to manage inventory levels to support the growth in sales and reduced production in the prior-year period during the economic downturn related to the COVID-19 pandemic, and - Cash provided by accrued expenses was \$36.5 million and \$4.6 million for the years ended December 31, 2021 and 2020, respectively, related to increased labor-related cost accruals associated with higher commissions and bonus expense in the current-year period and a legal settlement accrual of \$18.25 million in 2021 associated with the agreement in principle to settle the Class Action Litigation, among other items.
+- Net income was \$74.5 million and \$48.5 million for the years ended December 31, 2022 and 2021, respectively.
+This improvement in net income was partially offset by an increase in the non-cash adjustment for deferred income taxes within the statement of cash flows of \$(14.9) million and \$(4.6) million for the years ended December 31, 2022 and 2021, respectively. - Cash (used for) accounts receivable was \$(15.1) million and \$(8.6) million for the years ended December 31, 2022 and 2021, respectively, due primarily to increases in sales volume, - Cash provided by (used for) other receivables was \$4.2 million and \$(10.4) million for the years ended December 31, 2022 and 2021, respectively, due primarily to the collection of approximately \$8.2 million of insurance proceeds in connection with the consolidated securities class action lawsuit we settled in April 2022,

+- Cash used for inventories was \$(47.9) million and \$(25.2) million for the years ended December 31, 2022 and 2021, respectively, due primarily to efforts to normalize inventory levels as well as build bridge inventory for production line transfers and increases in safety stock due to vendor supply delays, and - Cash provided by (used for) accrued expenses was \$(16.4) million and \$36.5 million for the years ended December 31, 2022 and 2021, respectively, primarily related to payment of a legal settlement accrual of \$18.25 million in 2022 associated with the agreement in principle to settle the Class Action Litigation and increased labor-related cost accruals associated with higher commissions and bonus expense in the prioryear period, among other items.

 Cash flows used in investing activities.
-We used cash in investing activities of \$57.4 million, \$37.2 million, and \$58.7 million for the years ended December 31, 2022, 2021 and 2020, respectively.
-We invested in capital expenditures for property and equipment of \$45.0 million, \$27.9 million, and \$46.0 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+We used cash in investing activities of \$175.3 million, \$57.4 million, and \$37.2 million for the years ended December 31, 2023, 2022 and 2021, respectively.
+We invested in capital expenditures for property and equipment of \$34.3 million, \$45.0 million, and \$27.9 million for the years ended December 31, 2023, 2022 and 2021, respectively.
 Capital expenditures in each period were primarily related to investment in property and equipment to support development and production of our products.
 Historically, we have incurred significant expenses in connection with facility construction, production automation, product development and the introduction of new products.
-We anticipate that we will spend approximately \$55 to \$60 million in 2023 for property and equipment.
+We anticipate that we will spend approximately \$50 to \$60 million in 2024 for property and equipment.